Drew Barrymore: Public image

 Barrymore became a CoverGirl Cosmetics' model and spokeswoman in 2007.
 In February 2015, she became one of the faces of CoverGirl, alongside Queen Latifah and Taylor Swift.
-The company partnered with her because "she emulates the iconic image of CoverGirl with her fresh, natural beauty and energetic yet authentic spirit," said Esi Eggleston Bracey, vice president and general manager of CoverGirl Cosmetics North America.
-She brought not only her personality into this endorsement but also her creative side, as she also helped create the ads.
+The company partnered with her because, according to vice president and general manager Esi Eggleston Bracey, "she emulates the iconic image of CoverGirl with her fresh, natural beauty and energetic yet authentic spirit".
+She also helped create the ads.
 She was No. 1 on People's annual 100 Most Beautiful People list in 2007.
 She was named the new face for the Gucci jewelry line.
-Barrymore signed a contract with IMG Models New York City.
-She is a spokeswoman for Crocs.

 In May 2007, Barrymore was named Ambassador Against Hunger for the United Nations World Food Programme and later donated $1 million to the cause.
-As a guest photographer for a magazine series called "They Shoot New York", she appeared on the cover holding a Pentax K1000 film camera.
+As a guest photographer for a Time Out magazine series called "They Shoot New York", she appeared on the cover holding a Pentax K1000 film camera.
 She expressed hopes of exposing her work in a gallery one day, as she had documented the most recent decade of her life with a Pentax camera.

 Barrymore launched a women's fashion line in fall 2017 in conjunction with Amazon.com called Dear Drew, which featured a pop-up shop in New York City that opened in November.
 She became the Chief Gifting Officer for Etsy in January 2024.